AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Age

 Insuring a teenager is almost always more expensive than insuring other age groups.
-In New Jersey, teens pay over $6,000 annually for car insurance on average, while adults and seniors pay less than $3,000 annually on average.
+In New Jersey, teens pay over $6,300 annually for car insurance on average, while adults and seniors pay less than half that amount.
 Regardless of age, many carriers have discounts to help you lower your premium.

 AgeAverage annual cost of car insurance